-- Better Coordination and Collaboration: Stakeholders repeatedly called for "more coordination, collaboration, more communication," including "daily huddles, weekly coordinated team meetings, and multiple sessions of reentry team meetings," to address the "clear lack of collaboration and coordination" across providers, judges, probation, and education. - 2.
+- 1. Better Coordination and Collaboration: Stakeholders repeatedly called for "more coordination, collaboration, more communication," including "daily huddles, weekly coordinated team meetings, and multiple sessions of reentry team meetings," to address the "clear lack of collaboration and coordination" across providers, judges, probation, and education. - 2.
 Clearly Defined Roles and Structure: Stakeholders said, "they need to make sure that there is structure and that there are defined roles and responsibilities as it relates to reentry," to fix the lack of oversight and disjointed efforts. - 3.
 Support for Families: Families of youth in FRA are also struggling, and need more support and resources such as housing, financial stability, jobs, and mental health support, parenting classes to provide support to their youth. "families just need a lot more support and resources in order to be able to be the supportive factor for their loved ones." - 4.
-Flexible Funding: Stakeholders noted the restrictions of state funding which limit support, suggesting reliance on probation and nonprofits with more flexible funding models like RJOY.
-Flexible funding streams shall be explored in the SB823 Subcommittee or ACPD. - 5.
-Education and Vocational Support in Community: Stakeholders emphasized creating more positive, strength-based protective factors in youth environments at home, schools and communities, and ensuring we are not returning them to the same negative peers or toxic environments: "I think if we put youth back into the same circumstances, we cannot expect different results," advocating for education, workforce training, and relocation if funding allowed. - 6.
-Continuous built-in Training and Capacity Building for all: Consistent and ongoing training and individualized coaching and follow-up, be integrated and further enhanced to ensure that cross-sector collaborators and service providers possess a unified comprehension and methodology for adapting to the evolving needs, risks, and dynamics of youth.
+Education and Vocational Support in Community: Stakeholders emphasized creating more positive, strength-based protective factors in youth environments at home, schools and communities, and ensuring we are not returning them to the same negative peers or toxic environments: "I think if we put youth back into the same circumstances, we cannot expect different results," advocating for education, workforce training, and relocation if funding allowed.

+5. Continuous built-in Training and Capacity Building for all: Consistent and ongoing training and individualized coaching and follow-up, be integrated and further enhanced to ensure that cross-sector collaborators and service providers possess a unified comprehension and methodology for adapting to the evolving needs, risks, and dynamics of youth.
 As articulated during the 2025 Key Stakeholder Interview, "Training should be instituted as a foundational, continuous process."
 This suggests a more cohesive all-encompassing training curricula, subject to annual updates, and disseminated across all providers and partners towards collective capacity.